 Corona FlexDIAL with ComfortGEL Grips Bypass Pruner (BP 4214): Product Review

-A novel idea that needs to go back to the drawing board.
+A novel idea that still needs work

 Available on Amazon

 When I first saw the Corona FlexDIAL with ComfortGEL Grips Bypass Pruner I thought of the famous Star Trek line, “Beam me up Scotty”.
 It was like the pruner said, “Dial me up Jack”.
 Turning the dial makes an adjustable grip possible.